muddymudskipper/documentation.eccenca.com/docs/develop/python-plugins/index.md

 ---
 # Python Plugins

-Beginning from version 22.1, we support the extension of DataIntegration with build plugins.
+Beginning from version 22.1, we support the extension of DataIntegration with built plugins.

 The following pages give an overview about this feature: